 The next decade will welcome new space-based telescopes that will survey more of the sky and include many more brighter and nearby and hence observationally accessible host stars for transiting planets.
-The Kepler-2 or "K2" mission is surveying ~10,000 targets per field in 80-day campaigns (Howell et al. 2014, Prsa et al. 2014).
-The Transiting Exoplanet Survey Satellite (TESS) will survey most of the sky (excepting the ecliptic plane) with durations of 27-351 d (Ricker et al. 2014).
-Both of these missions, especially TESS, will discover transiting planets around bright stars, including a small number of Earth- to super-Earth-size planets around the brightest M dwarfs (see Figure 10.10).
-ESA's PLAnetary Transits and Oscillations of stars mission (PLATO) will launch in 2024, and is expected to discover hundreds of Earth- and super-Earth-size planets (as well as thousands of larger ones) around 4th-11th magnitude stars.
+The Kepler-2 or "K2" mission surveyed ~10,000 targets per field in 80-day campaigns (Howell et al. 2014, Prsa et al. 2014).
+The Transiting Exoplanet Survey Satellite (TESS) is surveying most of the sky (excepting the ecliptic plane) with durations of 27-351 d (Ricker et al. 2014).
+Both of these missions, especially TESS, is discovering transiting planets around bright stars, including a small number of Earth- to super-Earth-size planets around the brightest M dwarfs (see Figure 10.10).
+ESA's PLAnetary Transits and Oscillations of stars mission (PLATO) will launch in 2026, and is expected to discover hundreds of Earth- and super-Earth-size planets (as well as thousands of larger ones) around 4th-11th magnitude stars.
 PLATO will also discover numerous transiting planets in the habitable zones of solar-type stars (Rauer et al. 2014).
 Stars in this magnitude range offer the opportunity for high-cadence, high-spectral resolution observations of transits to search for emission associated with the planet, transit signals from other planets in the system, or physical properties of the stellar disk.

 Thus TMT will have access to a census of thousands of comparatively poorly-studied Earth- and super-Earth-size Kepler and K2 planets and similar numbers of large and hotter planets around brighter and more accessible nearby stars, discovered by TESS and PLATO.